xavierleroy/pringo/README.md

 ## Installation and usage

+The only dependencies are a recent enough version of OCaml (4.04.0 or up) and the findlib/ocamlfind library manager.

-There are no external dependencies.
-Just do `make` then become superuser if necessary and do `make install`.
+To build and install, just do `make` then become superuser if necessary and do `make install`.

 To use the library, use `ocamlfind` and select the `pringo` package, e.g.
 ```